Joseph-Ambakederimo/Lute-slm/README.md

 🛠️ Installation and Dependencies

-To run vox-slm, you will need Python 3.8+ and the libraries listed in requirements.txt.
+To run lute-slm, you will need Python 3.8+ and the libraries listed in requirements.txt.

 1. Clone the Repository